-“…the customer’s voice, expectations, preferences, comments, of a product or service in discussion.
-It is the statement made by the customer on a particular product or service.” – SixSigma Institute
+According to SixSigma, Voice of Customer is “the customer’s voice, expectations, preferences, comments, of a product or service in discussion.
+It is the statement made by the customer on a particular product or service.”

 Therefore, a Voice of Customer analytics program is a structured system of feedback collection, data analysis, and action planning.

-The main goal of VoC analytics is to gain better understanding of how people perceive and interact with brands, products, and services.
+The main goal of VoC analytics is to understand how people perceive and interact with brands, products, and services.

 Voice of Customer is commonly abbreviated to VoC or VOC, and is synonymous with Voice of the Customer.